-DCBS participates in the SOC FIVE grant, a cross-cabinet grant with DBHDID, working with Brandy Kelly Pryor (BKP) Strategies, LLC.
-The purpose is to develop specific goals and strategies for health equity for FFPSA clients and stakeholders.
+DCBS participated in the SOC FIVE grant, a cross-cabinet grant with DBHDID, working with Dr. Brandy Kelly-Pryor (BKP) Strategies, LLC.
+The purpose was to develop specific goals and strategies for health equity for FFPSA clients and stakeholders.
 Part of this work comprised trainings in public health, health in policies, and health equity.
-Another piece is the racial equity impact assessment of a portion of FFPSA implementation.
+Another piece was the racial equity impact assessment of a portion of FFPSA implementation.
 This includes evaluation of data and data infrastructure.
 Qualitative data has already been collected.
 A second contract to provide additional support in implementing the recommendations and incorporating them into the CQI process to review data that may indicate disparate outcomes has been executed.